nunzy1/github.io/index.md

         uid=owncloudsystemuser, cn=sysusers,dc=my-company,dc=com

 6. In the One Base DN per line field, enter the base DN.
-7. Complete your LDAP configuration for other LDAP Configuration Panel tabs, as necessary, by following the procedures under [User Authentication with LDAP](https://doc.owncloud.com/server/10.1/admin_manual/configuration/user/user_auth_ldap.html)
+7. Complete your LDAP configuration for other LDAP Configuration Panel tabs, as necessary, by following the procedures under [User Authentication with LDAP](https://doc.owncloud.com/server/10.1/admin_manual/configuration/user/user_auth_ldap.html) .

+## Adding a User Account

+You must have admin privileges to perform this procedure.

+1. Launch the User Management page of the ownCloud Web UI.

+    The default view displays a list of users.

+2. In the Username field, enter the name of the new user.
+User names can contain letters, numbers, dashes, underscores, periods, and at signs.

+3. In the Password field, enter the user’s initial password.

+4. Optionally, select the Groups dropdown and assign a groups membership.

+5. Click Create.

+6. Fill-n the new user’s full name if it is different from the Username.
+Alternatively, you can leave this field blank and let the user complete it.

+7. If you want ownCloud to send the new user an email with login information:

+    a.
+Check send email to new user.
+    b.
+Enter the new user’s email address.

+8. If you want to assign group admin privileges to your new user, select the Group Admin for dropdown.
+Group administrators have the rights to create, edit, and delete users in their assigned groups.
+9. Select the Quota dropdown to choose a quota other than the default.
+The quota is the maximum amount of disk space assigned to the new user.

 ### Header 3